ClusterCockpit/cc-doc/content/en/docs/webinterface/views/joblist.md

 * Statistics: Filter by average usage of defined metrics

 Each filter and its default value is described in detail [here]({{< ref "filters" >}} "Job Filters").

+### Job Count

+The total number of jobs returned by the backend for the given set of filters.

 ### Search and Reload